Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

 \subsection{Connectivity at Motor Imagery}

-\underline{\textbf{MI both hands' fists gesture (MI-BHs)}}.
-For the MI-BHs gesture, the TCI results (Table \ref{MI_TCI_TGCI}) show balanced and strong connectivity between the channels over the prefrontal and the motor cortices.
-The TCI value for AF3 $\to$ C3 is 7.38 (red arrow), while C3 $\to$ AF3 is 6.90 (blue arrow).
-Meanwhile, AF3 $\to$ C4 is 14.05 (red arrow); C4 $\to$ AF3 is 13.57 (blue arrow), indicating nearly equal connectivity in both directions.
-The connectivity involving AF4 is similarly strong and balanced, with TCI value from AF4 $\to$ C3 to be 14.05 (red arrow) and C3 $\to$ AF4 to be 12.62 (blue arrow); AF4 $\to$ C4 is 13.81, C4 $\to$ AF4 is 7.86 (blue arrow).
-The TGCI values for MI-BH reveal significant contralateral causal influence in particular channels: C3 $\to$ AF4 17.86 (blue arrow), AF3 $\to$ C4 12.14 (red arrow).
-The connection from C3 $\to$ AF4 and having no flow in the opposite direction of itself indicate a strong causal influence from the channel over the left motor cortex to the right prefrontal cortex.
+\underline{\textbf{MI both hands' fists gesture (MI-BHs):}} For the MI-BHs gesture, the TCI results (Figure \ref{MI_TCI_TGCI}) show balanced and strong connectivity between the channels.
+The TCI value for AF3 $\to$ C3 is 7.38, while C3 $\to$ AF3 is 6.90.
+Meanwhile, AF3 $\to$ C4 is 14.05; C4 $\to$ AF3 is 13.57, indicating nearly equal connectivity in both directions.
+The connectivity involving AF4 is similarly strong and balanced, with TCI value from AF4 $\to$ C3 to be 14.05 and C3 $\to$ AF4 to be 12.62; AF4 $\to$ C4 is 13.81, C4 $\to$ AF4 is 7.86.
+The TGCI values for MI-BHs reveal significant contralateral causal influence in particular channels: C3 $\to$ AF4 17.86, AF3 $\to$ C4 12.14.
+The connection from C3 $\to$ AF4 and having no flow in the opposite direction of itself indicate a strong causal influence from the channel over the left motor to the right prefrontal cortex.

-\underline{\textbf{MI both feet gesture (MI-BF)}}.
-The MI-BF gesture (Table \ref{MI_TCI_TGCI}) shows the highest TCI values, particularly for AF3 $\leftrightarrow$ C4: AF3 $\to$ C4 21.19 (red arrow), C4 $\to$ AF3, 20.95 (blue arrow), indicating exceptionally strong and nearly equal connectivity in both directions.
-The connection AF4 $\leftrightarrow$ C3 and C4 also show high TCI values: AF4 $\to$ C3 13.10 (red arrow) and C3 $\to$ AF4 13.81 (blue arrow); AF4 $\to$ C4 14.76 (red arrow), C4 $\to$ AF4 14.52 (blue arrow), indicating strong and balanced connectivity.
-The TGCI results further emphasize this strong connectivity, with particularly high values for the C3 $\to$ AF4 24.05 (blue arrow) and C4 $\to$ AF4 18.10 (blue arrow).
-These findings indicate that during the imagery of both feet task, communication between the channels over the motor and prefrontal cortices continues, with the motor regions having a significant causal influence over the prefrontal areas.
+\underline{\textbf{MI both feet gesture (MI-BF):}} The MI-BF gesture (Figure \ref{MI_TCI_TGCI}) shows the highest TCI values, particularly for AF3 $\leftrightarrow$ C4: AF3 $\to$ C4 21.19, C4 $\to$ AF3, 20.95, indicating strong and nearly equal connectivity in both directions.
+The connection AF4 $\leftrightarrow$ C3 and C4 also show high TCI values: AF4 $\to$ C3 13.10 and C3 $\to$ AF4 13.81; AF4 $\to$ C4 14.76, C4 $\to$ AF4 14.52, indicating strong and balanced connectivity.
+The TGCI results further emphasize this strong connectivity, with particularly high values for the C3 $\to$ AF4 24.05 and C4 $\to$ AF4 18.10.
+These findings indicate that during the imagery of both feet task, communication between the channels continues, with the motor regions having a significant causal influence over the prefrontal areas.
 This prominent bidirectional interconnectivity appears to be an important element for the appropriate coordination of bilateral feet movement.